Out of Time (album): Time Side

-"Endgame"

 "Endgame" is an instrumental composition characterized by orchestral textures and minimal vocal elements.
 Although the piece includes "la la la" vocalizations by Stipe, it does not contain lyrics.
 According to Buck, the track was originally conceived as "End Title Sequence," intended to evoke the feeling of a film's closing credits.
 Stipe described the mental imagery associated with the piece as that of Buck seated on a large stage, surrounded by classically trained musicians, with his guitar playing integrated into a broader orchestral context.
 Stipe considered "Endgame" his first significant attempt at composing for live musicians.
 Rather than writing lyrics, he chose to substitute his vocal lines with instrumental parts that he felt resembled his voice, with the exception of the opening verse.
 Stipe explained his reluctance to add lyrics by emphasizing the abstract potential of instrumental music.
 In his view, the inclusion of words can limit interpretation and impose a fixed narrative, thereby reducing the open-ended emotional resonance of the music.

 One notable contribution to "Endgame" came from flugelhorn player Cecil Welch, who had previously worked with composer Henry Mancini.
-Stipe, who stated that he had grown up listening to Mancini’s music, expressed appreciation for Welch’s involvement, noting that the part he composed for Welch bore a strong resemblance to Mancini’s style.
+Stipe, who stated that he had grown up listening to Mancini's music, expressed appreciation for Welch's involvement, noting that the part he composed for Welch bore a strong resemblance to Mancini's style.
 Buck addressed the broader context of rock musicians incorporating orchestral elements, citing George Melly's critique of superficial uses of classical motifs in rock.
 Buck differentiated "Endgame" from these approaches by aligning it with more modest string quartet arrangements, stating that the piece lacked the bombast often associated with classical-inspired rock compositions.
 The track features contributions from all four members of R.E.M.
 Berry played percussion, Buck contributed acoustic and electric guitars, Mills played bass and sang backing vocals, and Stipe performed on bass melodica in addition to handling vocal, horn, and string arrangement duties.
 Holsapple assisted with string arrangement alongside Stipe and Bingham.
 Jordan played both bass clarinet and tenor saxophone on the track.